juemrami/advanced-lfg-filters/README.md

 This Addon aims to help navigate clunky & cluttered UI for the recently added Group Finder in classic era anniversary realms.

 ### Features:

-- Filter Applicants by Class
+- Filter Applicants by:
+    - Player Class
+    - Selected Roles

 - Filter Premade Groups by:
     - Number of Members
     - Number of Tanks